myrmex-org/myrmex/docs/overview.md

 ### Permissions needed to deploy the project in AWS

-Lager plugins that manage AWS resources need to have permissions to execute some operations.
-When a command line needs this permissions, Lager will use the AWS credentials provided by the environment.
+Lager plugins that manage AWS resources need to have permissions to execute commands that communicate with the AWS API.
+When a command needs these permissions, Lager will use the AWS credentials provided by the environment.

 Each Lager plugin calling the AWS API should document which IAM permissions are needed for each command.
 Thereby a Lager developer can optimize the configuration of the IAM policies, users and roles he needs to deploy a project.